maximilian-gelbrecht/SlurmHyperopt.jl/README.md

 @save "hyperopt.jld2" sho # save them
 ```

-Last, but not least, when all jobs are finished, you can load and inspect the `Hyperoptimizer` object, with the tools from Hyperoptim.jl.
+Then submit the Slurm script that was created for you and last, but not least, when all jobs are finished, you can load and inspect the `Hyperoptimizer` object, with the tools from Hyperopt.jl.